Kansas Department of Agriculture, Division of Water Resources: 1983–2007

-2007-Current
+2007–present

-The present chief engineer, David Barfield has initiated the enforcement of the Republican River Compact Settlement in 2007 and concluded the Kansas v.
+The present chief engineer, David Barfield, initiated the enforcement of the Republican River Compact Settlement in 2007 and concluded the Kansas v.
 Colorado litigation enforcing the Arkansas River Compact in 2009 in favor of Kansas.
-Barfield has worked to increase the development of groundwater modeling to analyze hydrologic conditions and for use as a tool to support decisions in water resource management.
-Barfield has ongoing dialogues with the Groundwater Management Districts and stakeholders regarding options to address areas with over appropriation of water resources, many of which are located in the Ogallala aquifer.
+He has worked to increase the development of groundwater modeling to analyze hydrologic conditions and for use as a tool to support decisions in water resource management.
+Barfield has ongoing dialogues with the groundwater management districts and stakeholders regarding options to address areas with over appropriation of water resources, many of which are located in the Ogallala aquifer.